natehalsey/ScrumBot/README.md

 ## Setup

-You'll need to set up Heroku and add the app redis to set up this bot.
-With trouble-shooting and persistence, it should work right out of the box once you get the environment set up.
+Fork this repository and create a heroku account.
+Add the repo to heroku and add the redis to go addon.

+Set your heroku config variables for both your REDISTOGO_URL (by following the link on the resources page) variable as well as your BOT_TOKEN (from discord) variable.

+When you're done, deploy the bot on the deploy page!

+Should work right out of the box.